syedmbari/GROUP_PROJECT/README.md

 One of the many advantages of the AdaBoost Algorithm is it is fast, simple and easy to program.
 Also, it has the flexibility to be combined with any machine learning algorithm, and there is no need to tune the parameters except for T. It has been extended to learning problems beyond binary classification, and it is versatile as it can be used with text or numeric data.

 #### Limitations
-AdaBoost also has few disadvantages, such as it is from empirical evidence and particularly vulnerable to uniform noise.
+Gradient boosting also has few disadvantages, such as it is from empirical evidence and particularly vulnerable to uniform noise.
 Weak classifiers being too weak can lead to low margins and overfitting.

 ### 6. Deep Learning